Yoga’s Energy Centers: What Science Says About the Chakras

 Rather than controlling a specific part of the body, as previous scientific models of the chakras have proposed, the model by Loizzo links the chakras with brain-body structures that provide the conscious mind with information about the CNS and its processes (1).
 Nonetheless, Loizzo states that scientists cannot empirically assess this theory because the technology necessary to do so is still lacking.

-Small child seated with eyes closed - his brain and nervous system are glowing.
+Small child seated with eyes closed - his brain and nervous system are glowing as a representation of the chakras.

 Psychological Theories of the Chakras